-The Rainbow research group exploit some experimental platforms consisting of 5 trays (robotic vision, indoor mobile robotics, medical robotics, humanoid robotics and indoor drones).
-They allow team members to use reliable robotic systems to validate their researches in visual servoing, visual tracking and active perception.
-From a software point of view, all the materials are controled with ViSP an open source software platform we develop in the team, but also with ROS framework.
+The Rainbow research group exploit a robotics platform consisting of 6 trays (vision robotics, indoor mobile robotics, medical robotics, advanced manipulation robotics, indoor unmanned aerial vehicles (UAVs) and haptics and shared control.
+They allow team members to use reliable robotic systems to validate their researches in visual servoing, visual tracking, active perception and shared control.
+From a software point of view, all the materials are interfaced with ViSP an open source software platform we develop in the team, but also with ROS framework.

-We operate three industrial robots to validate our research in visual servoing and active vision.
+We operate two industrial robots to validate our research in visual servoing and active vision.
 The first one is a 6 DoF Gantry robot built by Afma Robots in the nineties, the other one is a 4 DoF cylindrical robot also built by Afma Robots.
-The third is Panda, a 7 DoF compliant robot from Franka Emika.
-These robots are equipped with cameras.
-The Gantry robot and Panda also allow embedding grippers on its end-effector.
+These robots are equipped with a collection of various RGB and RGB-D cameras used to validate vision-based real-time tracking algorithm.
+The Gantry robot also allows mounting grippers on its end-effector.

 © Inria / H. Raguet